tree-sitter/tree-sitter/docs/section-4-syntax-highlighting.md

 These keys specify basic information about the parser:

 * `scope` (required) - A string like `"source.js"` that identifies the language.
-Currently, we strive to match the scope names used by popular [TextMate grammars](https://macromates.com/manual/en/language_grammars) and by the [Linguist](https://github.com/github/linguist) library.
+Currently, we strive to match the scope names used by popular [TextMate grammars](https://macromates.com/manual/en/language_grammars) and by the [Linguist](https://github.com/github/linguist) library ([scope names and colours](https://github.com/Alhadis/language-etc/blob/master/samples/lists/scope-previews.nanorc)).

 * `path` (optional) - A relative path from the directory containing `package.json` to another directory containing the `src/` folder, which contains the actual generated parser.
 The default value is `"."` (so that `src/` is in the same folder as `package.json`), and this very rarely needs to be overridden.